 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

 - More heavily discounted: Has been available for much longer (launched in August 2010).

-Reasons to prefer the Canon EOS Rebel SL1:
+Arguments in favor of the Canon EOS Rebel SL1:

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.